Perovskite solar cell: Materials used

 Crystal structure of CH_{3}NH_{3}PbX_{3} perovskites (X=I, Br and/or Cl).
 The methylammonium cation (CH_{3}NH_{3}^{+}) is surrounded by PbX_{6} octahedra.

 The name "perovskite solar cell" refers to the ABX_{3} crystal structure of the absorber materials, called perovskite structure, where A and B are cations and X is an anion.
 A cations with radii between 1.60 Å and 2.50 Å have been found to form perovskite structures.
 The most commonly studied perovskite absorber is methylammonium lead trihalide (CH_{3}NH_{3}PbX_{3}, where X is a halogen ion such as iodide, bromide, or chloride), which has an optical bandgap between ~1.55 and 2.3 eV, depending on halide content.
 Formamidinium lead trihalide (H_{2}NCHNH_{2}PbX_{3}) has also shown promise, with bandgaps between 1.48 and 2.2 eV.
+The perovskite composition H₂NCHNH₂PbI₃ and its favorable bandgap were first reported in the seminal work of Stoumpos, Malliakas, and Kanatzidis on semiconducting tin and lead iodide perovskites, and compositional variants of this system now form the basis of the most efficient perovskite solar cells known today.
 Its minimum bandgap is closer to the optimal for a single-junction cell than methylammonium lead trihalide, so it should be capable of higher efficiencies.
 The first use of perovskite in a solid-state solar cell was in a dye-sensitized cell using CsSnI_{3} as a p-type hole transport layer and absorber.
+In this all solid state architecture, CsSnI₃ replaced the liquid electrolyte and provided both efficient hole conduction and additional solar light absorption extending into the red and near infrared.
+This work established that a three dimensional halide perovskite could function as an active semiconducting component in a solid-state device at high efficiency, and it laid essential groundwork for the modern generation of halide perovskite solar cells.
 A common concern is the inclusion of lead as a component of perovskite materials; solar cells composed from tin-based perovskite absorbers such as CH_{3}NH_{3}SnI_{3} have also been reported, though with lower power-conversion efficiencies.